astramieri/azure-data-fundamentals/docs/module_6/azure_comsos_db_apis.md

 MongoDB is a popular open source database in which **data is stored in Binary JSON (BSON) format**.

-MongoDB Query Language (MQL) uses **a compact object-oriented syntax** in which developers use objects to call methods.

 The MongoDB API is queried by using MongoDB Query Language (MQL).
+MQL uses **a compact object-oriented syntax** in which developers use objects to call methods.

 #### JavaScript Input